 A number of improvements were made to the theatre's public amenities in 1991 and 1992.
 Washrooms were expanded, a new concession bar was built in the lobby, and the theatre restaurant was renovated.

 A long range capital plan for the three civic theatres was authorized by Council in July 1994, and a strategic plan was prepared by the architects.
 In the work done in 1996, two elevators were added to the west lobby of the QET, and the entry off of Hamilton Street was redesigned.
 In 1999, the QET added the salons, which can be rented for conferences and other functions.

 In November 2009, the Queen Elizabeth Theatre unveiled a new look following a four-phase renovation which totally changed the auditorium and lobby spaces.
 Opening the lobby spaces created the new Queen Elizabeth Theatre Art Gallery.
-Auditorium refurbishments with new theatre seating and acoustically improved panels provide a more vibrant theatrical venue for all.
+New theatre seating and acoustically improved panels in the auditorium provide a more vibrant, theatrical venue for all.